Counseling for Gifted Kids and Adults

 There Is a Difference

-Counseling that is specifically designed for gifted, highly sensitive or exceptionally bright children, teens or adults is different than typical counseling because the foundations beneath the problems are different.
+Counseling that is specifically designed for neurodivergent people, including gifted, exceptionally bright and twice exceptional children, teens or adults can be a bit different than typical counseling because the foundations beneath the problems are different.

 Parents: